webplatform/docs/tutorials/The_History_of_the_Web/index.md

 == Summary ==

 In this article we’ve looked at how the modern Internet was created as a result of the space race, how Tim Berners-Lee defined hypertext for a generation and how the commercial interests of two companies caused one of the most notable developer backlashes ever seen.
-The term web standards is now more widely used by web professionals that any other term applied by the [http://www.w3.org/ W3C] (in fact the W3C have started to use the term on their own pages), so that is what we are going to teach you — the ''standards'' way to build web sites.
+The term web standards is now more widely used by web professionals than any other term applied by the [http://www.w3.org/ W3C] (in fact the W3C have started to use the term on their own pages), so that is what we are going to teach you — the ''standards'' way to build web sites.

 == Further reading ==